 A Kiwi turning food waste into natural gas

-Also, check out this news about Andrew Fisher, a man with a big mission to turn New Zealand’s food waste into natural gas. Â His company Ecogas has started building a $10 million-plus anaerobic digestion plant in Reporoa, just 39 km south of Rotorua in the Waikato region of the North Island.
+Also, check out this news about Andrew Fisher, a man on a mission to turn New Zealand’s food waste into natural gas.
+His company, Ecogas, has started building a $10 million-plus anaerobic digestion plant in Reporoa, just 39 km south of Rotorua in the Waikato region of the North Island.

 The Ecogas anaerobic digester will collect around 20,000 tonnes of organic food waste from dairy factories, commercial bakeries, milk sheds, fruit graders, and the like in the Rotorua and Taupo area and break it down in the digester, collecting methane and CO2 and turning it into useable natural gas.